Big Brother 11 (American season): Summary

 Following Jeff's eviction, HouseGuests competed in the "Fact or Fiction" Head of Household competition.
-For this competition, HouseGuests were given statements, and had to determine whether this statement was fact or fiction.
+For this competition, HouseGuests were given statements and had to determine whether each statement was fact or fiction.
 Natalie was the winner.
 That night, HouseGuests competed in the "Big Brother Shopping Spree" luxury competition.
-For this competition, HouseGuests competed with a partner and were required to communicate with each other from across a wall in an attempt to find matching articles of clothing; the group had ten minutes to complete a full outfit, with whatever time they had left over being used to give the HouseGuests a shopping spree.
-On Day 62, Natalie was presented with Pandora's Box and learned that her boyfriend was inside, however, if she chose to enter and see him she would give up her right to compete in the final Power of Veto competition; she accepted the offer, and entered Pandora's Box.
-Despite this, she later lied to her fellow HouseGuests about what had happened.
-Later that day, Natalie chose to nominate Kevin and Michele for eviction.
+For this competition, HouseGuests competed with a partner and communicated with each other from across a wall in an attempt to find matching articles of clothing; the group had ten minutes to complete a full outfit, with whatever time they had left over being used to give the HouseGuests a shopping spree.
+On Day 62, Natalie was presented with Pandora's Box and learned that her boyfriend was inside; however, if she chose to enter and see him, she would give up her right to compete in the final Power of Veto competition; she accepted the offer and entered Pandora's Box.
+Despite this, she lied to her fellow HouseGuests about what had happened.
+Later that day, Natalie nominated Kevin and Michele for eviction.
 On Day 63, HouseGuests competed in the "There Ain't No Party Like A Veto Block Party" final Power of Veto competition.
-For this competition, HouseGuests were given twenty clues, lined up ten by ten and were required to match blocks with HouseGuests names on them with the clues provided; the HouseGuest to complete this in the fastest time would be the winner.
+For this competition, HouseGuests were given twenty clues, lined up ten by ten, and matched blocks with HouseGuests’ names on them with the clues provided; the HouseGuest to complete this in the fastest time would be the winner.
 Kevin was the winner of the final Power of Veto.
-On Day 66, Kevin chose to use the Power of Veto to remove himself from the block, with Jordan being nominated in his place.
+On Day 66, Kevin used the Power of Veto to remove himself from the block, with Jordan being nominated in his place.
 Minutes later, he cast the sole vote to evict Michele from the house.
 She became the fifth member of the Jury of Seven.